CSDE Fellowship Expectations and Policies

 Research under the Close Supervision of CSDE Affiliate Mentor

 The Fellowship research project is central to the mission of the Fellowship program and to CSDE’s philosophy that graduate students become professionals and skilled population scientists through intensive mentoring.
 Fellows and their mentor(s) develop a mentored research plan that meets the specified parameters of the fellowship, which are expected to vary with the fellow’s research experience and dissertation status.
-The mentored research plan should be discussed with the CSDE Training Director or Assistant Training Director and approved by the Training Committee at least several weeks before the fellowship begins.
+The mentored research plan should be discussed with the CSDE Training Director or Training Program Coordinator and approved by the Training Committee at least several weeks before the fellowship begins.
+Guidelines for the mentored research plan are here.

 - Collaborate or take the lead in hosting out-of-town guest speakers.